MEET OUR TEAM!

 Gwendolyn Short, Art Therapy Director

-Gwendolyn Short, MA, ATR-BC, LCPAT is CREATE’s Interim Art Therapy Director and Director of our Studio Downstairs program.
+Gwendolyn Short, MA, ATR-BC, LCPAT is CREATE’s Art Therapy Director and Director of our Studio Downstairs program.
 Before joining CREATE in 2015, Gwen served as Founder and CEO of Cradle of Art, a community art center in Capitol Heights, Maryland, and worked for the Prince George’s County Health Department for more than 30 years specializing in addictions, mental health, and rehabilitation services.
 A member of the American Art Therapy Association’s Board of Directors, Gwen also assisted with the creation of the film Wheels of Diversity: Pioneers of Color in Art Therapy.
 She is a recipient of AATA’s Clinician Award for Outstanding Contributions to Clinical work with Adults.

-Yael Ginossar, Arts Program Director
+Yael Ginossar, Deputy Director

 Yael Ginossar brings with her a diverse career in the field of community arts, positive/creative youth development, and informal education.
 In her most recent positions, she focused on developing partnerships and collaboration across sectors to bring quality youth-centered programs in the county.
 As education director at ArtReach Orlando, Yael oversaw several art-based educational programs aimed at marginalized youth in Central Florida, where she developed curricula that support social-emotional growth through the arts.
-Her combined experience in social work and art education, especially with youth of marginalized communities, had deepened her passion to create accessible, equitable, and exciting opportunities for people of all ages to engage in the arts in a meaningful way.
+Her combined experience in social work and art education, especially with youth of marginalized communities, had deepened her passion to create accessible, equitable, and exciting opportunities for people of all ages to engage in the arts meaningfully.

 Lisa Pascal, Art Therapy Program Manager

 Lisa Pascal, LGPAT, ATR-P, is a mixed media artist, emerging professional art therapist, and lifelong Montgomery County resident.
-Lisa began her journey at CREATE Arts Center in 2016 as a volunteer, and quickly transitioned to teaching artist, eventually becoming director of CREATE’s smARTkids™ program before going back to school to obtain her master’s degree in Art Therapy from George Washington University.
+Lisa began her journey at CREATE Arts Center in 2016 as a volunteer.
+She quickly transitioned to teaching artist, eventually becoming director of CREATE’s smARTkids™ program before going back to school to obtain her master’s degree in Art Therapy from George Washington University.
 She has always been fascinated by the healing aspect of art and remembers tapping into its therapeutic value as a young child when she would retreat to her easel and paint to soothe herself.
 Lisa holds a BA in Cultural Anthropology from the University of Maryland and appreciates the potential of the arts to transcend language barriers and communicate across diverse cultures.
 She aligns with a person-centered approach and is passionate about using the visual arts to support the development and well-being of all individuals.